China stocks rise as Beijing's emergency moves brings some relief

 Recent falls in commodity markets, which are sensitive to expectations of Chinese demand, underline the broader fears among global investors about the strength of the economy.

-Shanghai copper SCFcv1 posted its steepest daily drop in 5 months on Monday, Chinese steel prices SRBcv1 are at their lowest level since the depths of the global financial crisis and iron ore .IO62-CNI=SI has fallen 17 percent since mid-June.
+Shanghai copper posted its steepest daily drop in 5 months on Monday, Chinese steel prices are at their lowest level since the depths of the global financial crisis and iron ore has fallen 17 percent since mid-June.
 [COM/WRAP]

 BANKS SURGE, SMALL CAPS SLUMP

-Monday's stock market gains were focused on blue chips, the explicit target of the stabilization fund, particularly the big banks, with the likes of Bank of China (601988.SS), Agricultural Bank of China (601288.SS) and ICBC (601398.SS) all surging nearly 10 percent.
+Monday's stock market gains were focused on blue chips, the explicit target of the stabilisation fund, particularly the big banks, with the likes of Bank of China, Agricultural Bank of China and ICBC all surging nearly 10 percent.

-In contrast the ChiNext growth board .CHINEXTC, home to some of China's giddiest small-cap valuations, fell 4.5 percent.
+In contrast the ChiNext growth board, home to some of China's giddiest small-cap valuations, fell 4.5 percent.

 "Whether the blue chips will calm the small caps, or the small caps will continue to unsettle the rest of the market remains to be seen," wrote Hong Hao, chief strategist of BOCOM International.

-Hong Kong shares fell .HSI, widening the valuation gap between the domestic "A" and Hong Kong "H" listings of Chinese firms, with foreigners net sellers through the Connect scheme that connects the Hong Kong and Shanghai exchanges.
+Hong Kong shares fell, widening the valuation gap between the domestic "A" and Hong Kong "H" listings of Chinese firms, with foreigners net sellers through the Connect scheme that connects the Hong Kong and Shanghai exchanges.

 China stocks had more than doubled over the past year, despite a cooling economy and weakening corporate earnings, resulting in a market that even China's bullish securities regulators eventually admitted had become too frothy.